-The ABCBP follows the ABPP specialty examination model.
+The ABBCP follows the ABPP specialty examination model.
 The demonstration component of the examination involves a practice sample review and an oral examination process by certified specialists.
 Competencies are organized into two categories: functional competencies and foundational competencies.

 ESSENTIAL FUNCTIONAL COMPETENCIES

 • Assessment.
 Defining, diagnosing, and conceptualizing problems and issues associated with individuals, groups, and/or organizations.
 An example is conducting a functional analysis, or using measures of cognitive styles to contribute to the understanding of the client/patient’s presentation.

 • Intervention.
 Developing, implementing, and evaluating interventions designed to produce positive change.
 An example is, based on one’s assessment, using a case formulation to select treatment goals and intervention strategies.

 • Consultation.
 Providing expert guidance or professional assistance to a client’s needs or goals.
 Examples include providing cognitive and behavioral consultation on a hospital medical unit, or teaching behavioral-cognitive strategies for weight loss to a primary care physician.